programming-hero-web-course-4/b10a8-gadget-heaven-Goutam245/README.md

 #
 # Using key features of this project
 - Navbar
-Logo (clickable), navigation links (Home, About, Contact), search bar, user menu, and call-to-action button (e.g., "Sign Up").
+Logo (clickable), navigation links (Home, About, Contact), search bar, user menu, and call-to-action button.
 Responsive design with a sticky effect and a collapsible hamburger menu on smaller screens.

 Footer
 Contact info, quick links (Privacy Policy, FAQs), social media icons, newsletter subscription, copyright notice, and a back-to-top button.